The Power of Social Connections: Enhancing Brain Health and Wellbeing

 It’s clear that reduced neural activity and cognitive decline are serious concerns for those experiencing prolonged isolation.

-The stress hormones released during periods of loneliness can exacerbate these problems, potentially leading to high blood pressure or weakened immune systems.
+The stress hormones released during periods of loneliness can exacerbate these problems, potentially leading to high blood or weakened immune systems.

 But there is hope!
 There are effective isolation remedies out there that not only combat loneliness but also stimulate healthy brain activity.